 The Office of Research Computing uses the Fair Tree plugin to calculate fairshare.
-This plugin was authored by the Office of Research Computing specifically for our needs, has been contributed to Slurm for general use, and is now the de facto standard.
+This plugin was authored by the Office of Research Computing specifically for our needs, has been contributed to Slurm for general use, and is now the standard fairshare implementation.
 Please see the documentation for an explanation of how the algorithm works or the original presentation if you want a lot more information.

 Fairshare factor is calculated based on two key components: usage and shares.
 Fairshare is essentially just Shares / Usage.